"The books in this series just get better and better.”

 Sabrina moved to the opposite side of the opening and took up the position she needed to lay down cover fire to the vehicles.
 Raising her HK 416 to her shoulder, she said, “Move!” and raked the area outside with rapid bursts of fire.

-Josh said, “Moving,” and raced out into the pitch black where every light had been shot out.
-Now the world came to him in shades of grayish-green through the night vision monocular.
+Josh confirmed, “Moving,” and raced out into the pitch black where every light had been shot out.
+Now the world came to him in shades of grayish green through the night vision monocular.
 He hoped he was moving fast.
 His legs felt like lead.
-Zigzagging the best he could, he reached the limo and ducked behind it, catching his breath.
+Zigzagging as good as he could, he reached the limo and ducked behind it, catching his breath.